symbolic-labs-pub/freedom-that-lasts/docs/press_kit/README.md

 But something subtle happens once you truly understand the idea.

-Once you are familiar with it, you begin to sense—not intellectually, but almost physically—the **absence of it everywhere else**.
+Once you are familiar with it, you begin to sense—not just intellectually, but almost physically—the **absence of it everywhere else**.

 You start noticing how often decisions are made without a clear owner.
 How frequently consequences appear long after accountability has dissolved.